piegope/doc/docs/en/rdm/windows/user-groups-based-access-control/index.md

 * Should they be able to access any resource without restriction?
 These are your ***Administrators***.
 * Should they be able to add, edit, or delete entries?
 A ***User*** would have all of these.
 Alternatively, you can select specific rights with ***Restricted User***.
-* Should they be able to see sensitive information, or import and export entries? ***Read-Only*** users are best used for those who should very limited access.
+* Should they be able to see sensitive information, or import and export entries?
+If not, ***Read-Only*** users are best used for those who should very limited access.

 ## Entry configuration
 Access is granted or denied to users by setting permission on entries. ***Permissions*** can be set to users or user groups.
 The best practice is to grant permissions to user groups to control access for multiple users at once.